frankvogt/vcf2gwas/README.md

 All phenotypes in the phenotype file will be used.

 * `-cf` / `--cfile` <filename>
+Type 'PCA' to extract principal components from the `VCF` file
+OR
 Specify covariate file.

 * `-c` / `--covar` <int>
+If 'PCA' selected for the `-cf` / `--cfile` option, set the amount of PCs used for the analysis
+Else:
 Specify covariates used for analysis:
 Type the covariate name
 OR